flybaseio/flybaseio.github.io/_posts/2015-12-18-live-blogging-twilio-flybase-joined-node.md

 This may look like our previous widget, that's because this side of things are pretty straight forward.

-Now we want to create our Task in our Joined Node account.
+Now we want to create our Recipe in our Joined Node account.

-#### Create your Joined Node Task
+#### Create your Joined Node Recipe

-Go to your Joined Node account and click `Create New Task`.
+Go to your Joined Node account and click `Create New Recipe`.

-There are three types of [programming models](http://joinednode.com/docs/model) you can use for your tasks:
+There are three types of [programming models](http://joinednode.com/docs/model) you can use for your recipes:

 1. Callback only for returning a callback containing data
-2. Context and Callback for passing variables into your task and return a callback containing data
+2. Context and Callback for passing variables into your recipe and return a callback containing data
 3. Full HTTP control, which is the most flexible programming model allows you to take full control over the HTTP request and response.

-For this task, we are going with the third model:
+For this recipe, we are going with the third model:

 ```javascript
 var flybase = require('flybase');